jidongxiao/CSCI1200-DataStructures/lectures/22_priority_queues/README.md

 - The standard library (STL) priority_queue is implemented as a binary heap.
 - The STL priority_queue is a max heap.
+- When using std::priority_queue to store class objects, oftentimes, you need to define a class and overload its function call operator; or use a lambda expression.

 ## 22.8 Leetcode Exercises